-By the end of the course you are expected to be familiar with the core concepts of geography, GeoInformatics, and GIScience such as location, place, process, scale, and spatial autocorrelation.
-Moreover, you will learn about the theoretical foundations of tools such as spatial databases and geo web services.
+By the end of the course you are expected to be familiar with some of the core concepts of geography, GeoInformatics, and GIScience such as space, geographic representation, process, scale, spatial autocorrelation, and spatial modeling.
+Moreover, you will learn about the theoretical foundations of tools such as spatial databases and GeoWebServices.
 The preliminary goal of this course is to lay the theoretical and conceptual foundations for specialized GIS courses and to broaden your view in GeoInformatics.